 Around the world, family medicine is becoming increasingly recognized as an academic discipline with its own unique collection of knowledge, skills and attitudes.

 The University of Toronto’s MScCH (FCM) is a unique and rigorous professional graduate degree program in the Dalla Lana School of Public Health offered through the Department of Family and Community Medicine at the University of Toronto.
 This program is intended to strengthen the practice of family medicine and primary care by developing leadership, teaching and research skills of the practitioners.

 A notable strength of the program is that the practicum requirements allow for experiential learning and reinforce the theoretical principles learned in many of the courses.

 Participants in the program hail from many different parts of the world, contributing to a unique and stimulating venue for learning and collaboration.
 The longitudinal nature of the program allows participants to develop rich professional networks with their colleagues.

 The MScCH curriculum is designed for practicing health professionals who are or can reasonably expect to become teachers and leaders in their professional fields.
-Graduates of our programs have often gone on to hold high-level hospital and/or university appointments at their home institutions which reflects the sustainability of the knowledge, skills and attitudes developed in the family medicine masters programs.
+Graduates of our programs have often gone on to hold high-level hospital and/or university appointments at their home institutions which reflect the sustainability of the knowledge, skills and attitudes developed in the family medicine masters programs.